Pat Walker (philanthropist)

 Pat Walker (May 9, 1919 – September 2, 2016) was an American philanthropist and co-founder of the Walker Charitable Foundation.
 She is known for her charitable donations to the University of Arkansas and medical institutions such as Arkansas Children's Hospital.
-She served as a lifetime board member for the Winthrop P. Rockefeller Cancer Institute, and was a member of SpringCreek Fellowship of Springdale.
-In 2016, Pat Walker was inducted into the Arkansas Women's Hall of Fame.
+She was a lifetime board member for the Winthrop P. Rockefeller Cancer Institute, and a member of SpringCreek Fellowship of Springdale.
+In 2016, Walker was inducted into the Arkansas Women's Hall of Fame.

 Early life and career

 Pat Walker was born in Boise, Idaho in 1919 before settling in Tulsa, Oklahoma.
 Her mother, Amy Seamans, worked three jobs to provide for her private schooling following a divorce from her father.
 When Pat Walker turned 21, she moved to Coffeyville, Kansas and worked as a sales clerk at a department store where she met her husband, Willard Walker.
 They married in 1942, and moved to Springdale, Arkansas where Willard managed one of the first Walmart stores.